kirderf1/aftiktuna/aftiktuna-rust/assets/readme.md

 Determines the locations used by the game, and defines some location metadata.

+## `assets/location/crew_ship.json`

+Special location that is loaded in as the crew ship when starting a new game.

 ## `assets/loot_table/*.json`

 Each file is a loot table used by game systems to randomly select an item.